php-fig/fig-standards/bylaws/008-psr-evolution.md

 ## Definitions

- * **Consumer** - libraries and projects that implement and/or consume the code released as part of the PSR in question;
+ * **Consumer** - libraries and projects that implement and/or consume the code released as part of the PSR in question.
- * **Cross-compatibility** - the ability for a consumer to support more than one code version of the PSR with a single release of their own;
+ * **Cross-compatibility** - the ability for a consumer to support more than one code version of the PSR with a single release of their own.

 ## New releases